Larrycpan/MAAS/README.md

 <p align="center">

 To use MAAS functions for integration, please run the following commands in __R__.
+We provide example data of cell similarities for the three modalities formatted as `list` R object.
 ```
 library(Rcpp)
 for (i in list.files("./src/", pattern="MAAS*")) {